battlerealmsmodeditor/BattleRealmsMapPacks/README.md

 ### Usage

-- By copy Levels folder to base Battle Realms folder.
+- By copy Levels folder to main Battle Realms folder.